Dipolar Weyl semimetals: Dipolar Weyl semimetal

 \subsection{Surface and hinge states}

-The states on the (100) and (010) surfaces are sensitive to the $k_z$-dependent topological obstructions in the bulk.
-As a representative example, we portray the topologically protected states on the (100) surface in Fig.~\ref{fig:surface1}.
+{The states on the (100) and (010) surfaces are sensitive to the texture of $\hat n(\bs k)$ in the bulk. } As a representative example, we portray the topologically protected states on the (100) surface in Fig.~\ref{fig:surface1}.
 Fermi arcs are found to connect the projections of WPs on the same side of the $k_z$ axis, indicating their origin in the non-trivial Chern insulating planes.
-The staggered-Chern number carrying planes have a distinct topological response to surface terminations, which is reminiscent of $sp$-Dirac semimetals~\cite{tyner2020, wei2021}.
-In particular, these planes support pairs of gapped edge states, whose combination produces a single copy of Dirac cone centered at the $\bar \Gam$ point of the surface-BZ.
-The pair of degenerate surface states at the $\bar \Gam$ point is protected by a quantized 1D winding number in the bulk along the $k_x$-axis (see Appendix~\ref{app:1D-wind} for more details).
-In the slab geometry, the pair of (001) surfaces map onto each other under $\mc S_4^{z}$.
-Thus, the states on these surfaces are protected by $\mc S_4^{z}$.
-As shown in Fig.~\ref{fig:001surface}, these states form a Dirac cone about the zone-center of the (001) surface BZ, with the band-crossing point absent.
+The staggered-Chern or dipolar planes have a distinct topological response to surface terminations, which is reminiscent of $sp$-Dirac semimetals~\cite{tyner2020, wei2021}.
+In particular, generic dipolar planes support a pair of gapped edge states.
+On the $k_z = 0$ (and $\pi$) plane $\mathcal S_4^z$ reduces to $\mathcal C_4^z$, which allows it to support gapless edge states.
+This leads to the single copy of Dirac cone centered at the $\bar \Gam$ point of the surface-BZ.
+The pair of degenerate surface states at the $\bar \Gam$ point is protected by a quantized 1D winding number in the bulk along the $k_x$-axis~\cite{sm}.
+The states on the (001) surface exist as long as the $\mc S_4^z$ symmetry is preserved.
+As shown in Fig.~\ref{fig:001surface}, these states form a {Dirac cone-like feature} about the zone-center of the (001) surface BZ, with the band-crossing point absent.
 The center of the (001) surface BZ corresponds to the projection of the rotation axis, which accounts for the lack of normalizibilty at this point~\cite{tyner2020}.

-While generic $k_z$-planes in the region $|k_z| < \cos^{-1}{(\Dl - 2 + \dl_3)}$ support gapped edge states, they also support corner-localized zero modes.
-These corner localized modes stack along the $\hat z$-direction to give rise to hinge localized zero-modes.
-In Fig.~\ref{fig:surface2} we identify these hinge-states by exactly diagonalizing the Hamiltonian with periodic boundary condition only along $\hat z$.
-Thus, surface- and hinge-localized Fermi arcs are simultaneously present in dipolar WSMs, which is reminiscent of higher-order topological semimetals~\cite{ghorashi2020, Wang2020, wieder2020, tyner2020}.
+While generic $k_z$-planes in the region $|k_z| < \cos^{-1}{(\Dl - 2 + \dl_3)}$ support gapped edge states, they also support corner-localized zero modes, {which are protected by the anti-unitary mirror symmetries.} These corner localized modes stack along the $\hat z$-direction to give rise to hinge localized zero-modes. { In Fig.~\ref{fig:surface2} and \ref{fig:surfaceloc} we identify these hinge-states by exactly diagonalizing the Hamiltonian with periodic boundary condition only along $\hat z$.
+In Section III of the SM~\cite{sm} (also see Ref.~\cite{yan2019}) we detail the presence of a quantized, one-dimensional winding number along the diagonal axes, which protect the corner localized zero-modes in accordance with Ref. \cite{sur2022}. } Thus, surface- and hinge-localized Fermi arcs are simultaneously present in dipolar WSMs, which is reminiscent of higher-order topological semimetals~\cite{ghorashi2020, Wang2020, wieder2020, tyner2020}.